RTWeiss/Xcode-Corona-Editor/Readme.md

 This plugin works with Xcode 4+5 - Corona Starter, Basic, Pro, Enterprise and Cards

-Created by Jacob Nielsen 2014 - v.1.2
+Created by Jacob Nielsen 2014 - v.1.3

 --------------------------------------------------------------

 ###This project includes:###

 * Auto-completion for all Corona API calls and constants
-* Lua Syntax Coloring
+* Lua/Corona Syntax Coloring
 * Corona Project Templates built into Xcode
 * Corona File Templates built into Xcode
 * Xcode behavior scripts for improved workflow